ucscode/EasyAdmin-Ultimate/docs/features/js-payload.md

 # JsPayload

-The `JsPayload` class in EasyAdminUltimate extends `ParameterBag` and facilitates passing data directly from PHP to JavaScript without needing explicit exports.
+The `JsPayload` class in EasyAdminUltimate is a servce that extends `ParameterBag` and facilitates passing data directly from PHP to JavaScript without needing explicit exports.
 This feature simplifies communication between server-side and client-side environments by allowing easy access to PHP-defined variables in JavaScript modules through a unified context.

-## Features

-### 1. Seamless Data Transfer
-JsPayload enables seamless transfer of data from PHP backend to JavaScript frontend, ensuring that all data set in the payload is directly accessible in the JavaScript context.

-### 2. Integration with ParameterBag
-By extending Symfony's `ParameterBag`, JsPayload inherits functionalities for managing and accessing data within the application, enhancing flexibility and ease of use.

 ## Example Usage